akshaynkulkarni/Vaccine-Spotter-India/readme.md

 ## Features

-- Check availability of vaccine by providing pincode or district code of your area
+- Check availability of vaccine by providing pincode(s) or district code of your area
 - Run in the terminal and monitor the vaccine availability
 - Send email to email address set by user immediately when there is vaccines available
 - set age range to check availability in that range.